abath88/sasstart/README.md

-## Sassart is a simply program wich create empty sass project with 7-1 pattern.
+## Sassart is a simply program which create empty sass project with 7-1 pattern.
 Sassstart created directory three:

 + +project_name